stanleyhspark/leimao.github.io/_posts/articles/2017-08-17-PythonAnywhere-WebApps-Getting-Started.md

 <br />

-I did a quick google, I found there are multiple such service providers from IT tech giants, such as Amazon EC2 (https://aws.amazon.com/ec2/) and Google AppEngine (https://cloud.google.com/appengine/).
+I did a quick google, I found there are multiple such service providers from IT tech giants, such as [Amazon EC2](https://aws.amazon.com/ec2/) and [Google AppEngine](https://cloud.google.com/appengine/).
 These services looked a little bit daunting at the first glance from a newbie.
 Somehow I found another service provider called [PythonAnywhere](https://www.pythonanywhere.com/), which I decided to use it for my beginner's trial.
 I like its name because it does not look intimating.
 In addition, it provides beginner's account, which is absolutely free.
 It is not like free-trial of full services for certain period of time from IT tech giants, which is definited not useful for a newbie who knows almost nothing.

 ### Tutorial

+There is a beginner's tutorial titled ["A beginner's guide to building a simple database-backed Flask website on PythonAnywhere"](https://blog.pythonanywhere.com/121/) on PythonAnywhere, assuming some preknowledge of Python and HTML (luckily I think I know them to some extent).